 7 minute read

-Making sense of cryptocurrency: What you need to know
+What you need to know about crypto and blockchain

-As predicted in our 2022 Commerce and Payment Trends Report, payment providers are enabling cryptocurrency for interesting use cases like loyalty, rewards and digital wallets.
-While market volatility still presents a big challenge for cryptocurrency, the question on everyone's mind is what role will cryptocurrency play in the future of commerce?
-For that answer, we'll need to evaluate where the cryptocurrency market stands today to predict where it's likely to go in the next few years.
-But first, a quick primer.
+Big institutions are taking notice.
+As predicted in our 2022 Commerce and Payment Trends Report, major payment providers are incorporating crypto into key programs and products—like loyalty, rewards and digital wallets.
+Yes, market volatility still presents a big challenge, but crypto is likely here to stay.
+So, what role will cryptocurrency play in the future of commerce?
+Before we make predictions, let's look at where the market stands today.
+And if you're already feeling lost (with blockchain, NFTs and the metaverse), don't worry.
+Here's a quick primer.

-There are over 18,000 cryptocurrencies with a market capitalization of $1.7 trillion.
-Not only that, but an estimated 300 million consumers own cryptocurrencies.
-While blockchain-based cryptocurrency might still be considered niche today, the numbers show that it may not be a niche much longer.
+There are over 18,000 cryptocurrencies, with a market capitalization of $1.7 trillion.
+An estimated 300 million consumers own cryptocurrencies, and $91 billion in cryptocurrency is traded every 24 hours.
+While blockchain-based cryptocurrency might still be considered niche today, the numbers show that won't be the case for long.

 Most cryptocurrencies are built using blockchain technology, which is essentially a public, distributed ledger.
-A single entity does not own the system of record, and multiple entities within a network can validate the legitimacy of a transaction (called a “block") or the ownership of an asset.
-The benefit of using blockchain technology is that it solves problems of record keeping and creates a public audit trail for all types of transactions, including cryptocurrency payments.
+No one person or business owns the system of record, and anyone within a network can verify transactions or the ownership of an asset for themselves.
+Blockchain technology offers some exciting benefits.
+It solves problems of record keeping, and it offers a public audit trail for all types of transactions, including cryptocurrency payments.

 The emergence of stablecoins